boxbot6/easy-weather-icons-font-v1/README.md

 # easy-weather-icons-font-v1

-only here for deleting indexing, then remove.
+only a temporary page, here for deleting indexing, then remove.